gavinaldred/challenge2/README.md

 # <Gavin-Aldred-Portfolio-Project>
 ## Description

 A portfolio of work to showcase my skills and talents to employers.
-Also using tecnhiques recently learned, such as flexbox, CSS grid, media queries and CSS variables.
+Also using techniques recently learned, such as flexbox, CSS grid, media queries, and CSS variables.
+Uses flexbox, grid method, positioning, and media queries.
+Follows semantic HTML best practice and uses comments to guide CSS reading.
+Some CSS tricks were used to produce gradients, animations, and a hamburger menu.

 ## Installation